IV Nutritional Infusions

 Optimal nutrition is essential for achieving and maintaining balanced mind-body health.
 When health is compromised, there are often accompanying issues associated with the cellular absorption of essential nutrients.
 People with stomach/intestinal malabsorption problems from such things as H.Pylori infections, gastric bypass surgery or inflammatory bowel syndrome (IBS) can find intravenous administration of nutrients therapeutically beneficial because they can achieve high blood nutrient concentrations not obtainable with oral supplements.
 With some health challenges, the ability of nutrients to get into cells and stay there may be diminished.
 IV administration provides high nutrient concentrations to the extracellular fluid.
 This increases the probability of cellular absorption and utilization.

 Water soluble.
 Antioxidant in lower doses and a pro-oxidant, immune booster in higher doses.
-It’s a co-factor in many enzyme reactions needed for a healthy functioning body.
-High doses taken orally can cause diarrhea and frequent urination.
-High doses given intravenously avoid that side-effect.
-Cautions: Glutathione is needed for proper processing.
-Antioxidants can create MORE oxidants!
-Vitamin C potentiates the effects of some chemotherapy drugs.
-Vitamin C infusions are not given in the presence of any kidney disease.
+Ascorbic acid (Vitamin C) is a co-factor in many enzyme reactions needed for healthy functioning of the body.
+Humans only obtain Vitamin C through our diets.
+We do not synthesize it like other animals do.
+We lost this ability thousanads of years ago.
+High doses given intravenously yield maximal bioavailability without the side effect of diarrhea that can occur with high oral doses.
+Glutathione is needed for proper processing.
+High dose Vitamin C infusions are not given in the presence of kidney disease.

 Energy metabolism.
 Alcohol depletes thiamine

 All of our nutritional infusions are variations of the original Myers Cocktail.
-IV Infusions are administered in a private infusion room, lasting from 30 – 90 minutes, depending on chosen treatments.
+IV Infusions are administered in a private infusion room, lasting from 30 minutes to 3 hours, depending on the infusion.
 Different additives are used in various concentrations to achieve Anti-Inflammatory and Immune Boosting Effects along with hydration and an energy boost.

 G6PD is an X-linked gene that provides instructions for making an enzyme called glucose-6-phosphate dehydrogenase.
 This enzyme, which is active in virtually all types of cells, is involved in the normal processing of carbohydrates.
 It plays a critical role in red blood cells.
 This enzyme helps protect red blood cells from damage and premature destruction.